Introduction to Box Grove Community

 - Beebe Parkette – grassy area with seating

-- David Suzuki Park/Riverwak Park – Children’s playground, jogging paths, soccer field, basketball nets, grassy areas, covered picnic area.
+- David Suzuki Park/Riverwak Park – Children’s playground, jogging paths, soccer field, basketball nets, grassy areas, and covered picnic area.

 - Fieldside Parkette – Grassy area with benches

-- Lunetta Park – grassy garden area with a memorial statue, adjacent to a more natural area
+- Lunetta Park – a grassy garden area with a memorial statue, adjacent to a more natural area